 “Clinicians report having higher patient engagement when they use communication tools that bridge the language gap,” adds Kiran.
 “Patient satisfaction and health outcomes increase because they have the accurate information they need and feel empowered.”

-PHSA’s Office of Virtual Health and Provincial Language Service are working on a Virtual Interpreting Provincial Expansion project, which promotes the adoption of virtual health tools that improve patient access to care, particularly for patients who have LEP, or are Deaf, Deaf-Blind, or Hard of Hearing.
+PHSA’s Office of Virtual Health and Provincial Language Service are working on a Virtual Interpreting Provincial Expansion project, which promotes the adoption of virtual health tools that improve patient access to care, particularly for patients who have a LOTE or are Deaf, Deaf-Blind, or Hard of Hearing.

 On April 20 and 23, Provincial Language Service will host focus groups for Deaf, Deaf-Blind and Hard of Hearing patients to provide feedback on how VRI impacted their health-care experience.
 Learn more about the focus group.